GunnerBasil/py-gtsw/README.md

 # Api documentation

 ###### warp(text,power)

-  Warps a string n amount of times and returns it
+  Warps a string n amount of times and returns it.

   Text is the string to be warped.

   Power is the amount of times that it should be warped.

 ###### warpstat(text,power)

-  Same as above, but displays status updates
+  Same as above, but displays status updates.

 ###### warp_once(text)

-  Warps a string once and returns it
+  Warps a string once and returns it.

+  Text is the string to be warped.